bstapleton/flashcards-laravel/README.md

 ## Running it

 1. Usual php stuff `composer install`
+2. Usual Laravel stuff `cp .env.example .env`, `php artisan key:generate`
+3. Add an API_KEY to `.env` - can be whatever you want, but you won't be able to use the API without it
-2. `php artisan l5-swagger:generate` to generate the API contract
+4. `php artisan l5-swagger:generate` to generate the API contract
-3. `php artisan migrate:fresh` to set up the DB
+5. `php artisan migrate:fresh` to set up the DB
-4. `php artisan db:seed` will create a user for you and nothing else.
+6. `php artisan db:seed` will create a user for you and nothing else.
 If you want to use the importer command (see below) to generate some more realistic questions, this is probably enough seeding for you, otherwise:
    1. `php artisan seed --class=TagSeeder` will make up some tags for your flashcards to use
    2. `php artisan seed --class=FlashcardSeeder` will make some flashcards of different types for you to try out
-5. `php artisan serve` and you can check it out in Swagger
+7. `php artisan serve` and you can check it out in Swagger

 To use the endpoints, you'll need to hit the login one first.
 The seeded user's email is `f2@test.com` and their password is very secure: `password`.
 I assume you know what you're doing with bearer tokens, or you're going to have Bad Time(tm).